 The remaining chansons on this program are rondeaux, with the asymmetrical repeating form AB aA ab AB.
 The medievalist Christopher Page has written engagingly of the dynamic of rondeau form, in which an initial "proposal" (AB) is subjected to an "examination" through three repetitions of the first section of music (aA a) before the b section completes the refrain musically, but with new words.
-The rondeau finally culminates in a "confirmation" when the refrain is sung entire to its original words (AB).4 A poet might exploit the looping form of the rondeau to cast the A text, when repeated, in a new light: this is sometimes achieved by syntactical linking from verse to verse, as in J'atendray tant.
-The composer for his part is required by the form to craft an A section that will not pall on repeated hearing but rather reveal its inner qualities gradually, and a B section identified by something somehow new, so that it calls attention to itself upon first hearing the AB and creates a desire to hear it again-a desire whose gratification is delayed by the intervening aA a.
+The rondeau finally culminates in a "confirmation" when the refrain is sung entire to its original words (AB).
+A poet might exploit the looping form of the rondeau to cast the A text, when repeated, in a new light: this is sometimes achieved by syntactical linking from verse to verse, as in J'atendray tant.
+The composer for his part is required by the form to craft an A section identified by something somehow new, so that it calls attention to itself upon first hearing the AB and creates a desire to hear it again-a desire whose gratification is delayed by the intervening aA a.
 The B section might be set apart by means as simple as introducing a moment of imitation, as Lantins does in Mon doulx espoir.